Russia fines Apple for not deleting 'inaccurate' content on Ukraine conflict

-MOSCOW : A Moscow court fined Apple 400,000 roubles ($4,274) on Thursday for not deleting "inaccurate" content about what Russia calls a "special military operation" in Ukraine, Russian news agencies reported.
+MOSCOW: A Moscow court fined Apple 400,000 roubles (US$4,274) on Thursday (Aug 3) for not deleting "inaccurate" content about what Russia calls a "special military operation" in Ukraine, Russian news agencies reported.

 The TASS news agency said it was the first time Apple had been fined for that offence.